zengchen1024/test-infra/prow/repoowners/repo_owners.md

     - elvis
 ```

-### Directory Owners
+### Directory Owners (Part One)
-Directory Owners is Part One defined in a OWNERS file which means the approvers and reviewers will be found from it for any files except the ones defined in Part Two in the directory.
+Directory Owners defines the approvers and reviewers for any files in a directory except the ones defined in Part Two of OWNERS file

-Note:
+It will find approvers and reviewers from OWNERS file of current and parent directories by default, excpet the `no_parent_owners` is set as true.

-If `no_parent_owners` is true, then it will not retrieve the approvers or reviewers from parent directories when the Part One defined approvers and reviewers correspondingly.
+If `no_parent_owners` is true, then it will not retrieve the approvers or reviewers from parent directories when the Part One defines them correspondingly.

-However, for the following OWNERS file, it will only find approvers from current directory, but for reviewers it will not.
+However, for the following OWNERS file, it will only find approvers from current directory, but for reviewers it will not, because reviewers is undefined.

-Because there is not reviewers in OWNERS file, and the `no_parent_owenrs` is unactive to retrieve reviewers.

 ```yaml
 approvers: